-When starting a business, you need to select a unique name and logo for your business recognition.
+When starting a business, you need a clear digital marketing strategy and the selection of a unique name and logo for your business recognition is paramount.
 And then you need to take care of certain intellectual property rights for the protection of your logo.
 The type of intellectual property rights which are applicable to a logo is trademark.

 A trademark is basically a symbol, word, design or a letter used by a company to distinguish its products and services from others.
 As the business progresses, trademark becomes your brand recognition and you need to secure it by getting trademark rights.
 A logo is a trademark with design to differentiate a company’s product among others.

-The importance of attractive and engaging websites could not be ignored.
-Businesses of all types and sizes are concerned with their website traffic and how much traffic is generated on their sites.
-They tend to pay great deal of attention on making their websites more attractive and engaging by hiring professionals for web design and content management, which of course works.
+When employing the services of a digital agency to help you with your business strategy, the importance of an attractive and engaging websites can not be ignored.
+Businesses of all types and sizes should be concerned with their website traffic and how much traffic is generated on their sites.
+They tend to pay a great deal of attention on making their websites more attractive and engaging by hiring professionals for web design and content management, which of course works.
 However, there are some fundamentals that organizations need to keep in mind when designing website so to make them user friendly (not too complicated to navigate their way around information) and to make it engaging for the site visitors to spend adequate amount of time and effort on your website.

 There are certain tips to keep in consideration so to make your business website more engaging.